St. Paul, Alaska: Climate

-Saint Paul's climate is strongly influenced by the cold waters of the surrounding Bering Sea, and is classified as polar (Köppen ET) due to the raw chilliness of the summers.
-It experiences a relatively narrow range of temperatures, high wind, humidity and cloudiness levels, and persistent summer fog.
+The climate of Saint Paul is Arctic maritime.
+The strong influence of the cold waters of the surrounding Bering Sea results in cool weather year-round and a narrow range of mean temperatures varying from 19 to 51 F; thus the climate is classified as polar (Köppen ET) due to the raw chilliness of the summers.

+The island experiences a relatively narrow range of temperatures, high wind, humidity and cloudiness levels, and persistent summer fog.
 There is high seasonal lag: February is the island's coldest month, while August is its warmest; the difference between the average low temperature in February and the average high temperature in August is only 31.8 F-change.
 Although the mean average temperature for the year is above freezing, at 35.9 °F, the monthly daily average temperature remains below freezing from December to April.
 Low temperatures at or below 0 °F occur an average of 4.7 nights per year (mostly from January to March), and the island is part of USDA Hardiness Zone 6.
-Extreme temperatures have ranged from −26 °F on January 27, 1919, up to 66 °F on August 14, 2020, and August 25, 1987.
+Extreme temperatures have ranged from −26 °F on January 27, 1919, up to 66 °F on August 25, 1987 and August 14, 2020.
+January 1919 was also the coldest month with a mean of 5.3 °F, whilst the hottest was August 2016 with a mean of 52.9 °F.

 Winds are strong and persistent year-round, averaging around 15 mph.
 They are strongest from late autumn through winter, when they increase to an average of nearly 20 mph, blowing mostly from the north.
 In the summer, they become weaker and blow primarily from the south.